Huaze2/Games/README.md

 ### Added
 - undo delete all custom games (settings)
 - undo delete local storage (settings)

+## [Beta 1.6.3] - 8/2/2026

+### Changed
+- some text in settings, games page and add games page
+- placeholders in games page

 # Current bugs (help)
 - having more than one game with the same name (case-sensitive) will cause the 'last played' to be the same and deleting one of them clears last played for that game